JoyYTZhou/CoffeaMate/README.md

 ### `CSVPlotter` Class

 The `CSVPlotter` class is designed to plot histograms and other visualizations from CSV files.
 It utilizes various libraries such as `mplhep`, `matplotlib`, `numpy`, and `pandas` to create and manage plots.
 The class is initialized with an output directory and a configuration object for plotting.

+### `FileSysHelper` Class
+The `FileSysHelper` class is a utility for performing file system operations on both local and remote file systems.
+It provides methods to check and create directories, as well as transfer files between directories with various options for handling existing files.

+#### Methods
+- **`checkpath(pathstr, createdir=True, raiseError=False) -> bool`**
+  - Checks if a path exists.
+Optionally creates the directory or raises an error if the path does not exist.
+- **`transfer_files(srcpath, destpath, filepattern='*', remove=False, overwrite=False, **kwargs) -> None`**
+  - Transfers files matching a pattern from a source directory to a destination directory.
+Handles existing files by overwriting, renaming, or skipping them.

 ## Adding as a submodule